 Gold, Silver Prices Trade Higher — Check Rates In Delhi, Mumbai And Other Cities

-Spot gold held steady after three consecutive sessions of gains, supported by expectations of further monetary easing in the US following this week’s rate cut.
+The rallies have been on the back of elevated central-bank buying and caution by investors over sovereign bonds and currencies.

-Gold prices in India rose slightly to Rs 1,32,720, with silver also witnessing a slight uptick at Rs 1,98,980 on Friday, according to the India Bullion Association.
+Gold prices in India rose slightly to Rs 1,34,390, with silver also witnessing a considerable rise at Rs 1,97,840 on Monday, according to the India Bullion Association.

-Meanwhile, spot gold held steady after three consecutive sessions of gains, supported by expectations of further monetary easing in the US following this week’s rate cut.
-Bullion hovered near $4,280 an ounce, showing little change after a 1.2% rise in the previous session.
+Meanwhile, spot gold held steady after a week of consecutive sessions of gains.
+Bullion hovered near $4,314.50 an ounce, showing little change.

+Bloomberg has reported that gold has surged almost 65% this year and silver has more than doubled, with both on track for their best annual performances since 1979.
+The rallies have been on the back of elevated central-bank buying and caution by investors over sovereign bonds and currencies.

+On Monday, the Finance Ministry said in parliament that the recent surge in prices of the precious metals is largely attributable to "heightened geopolitical tensions and uncertainty over global growth", which have boosted safe-haven demand.

 Gold Price Today: Delhi, Mumbai, Chennai Prices